RaneemAbdulazez/PongGame-Python/README.md

-# PongGame-Python

-this game is personal project for learning purpose

-Game discribtion (mvp):
+# Pong Game

+### Phase 1
+- [x] create screen
+- [x] create players and ball
-    - two players have pong ball and they should achieve goals
+- [x] handeling players and ball movement
+- [x] handeling score
+- [x] handeling ball position after score
+- [x] draw middle line on the screen
+- [x] write score on screen

+### phase 2

+    ### level one :
+- starts when the user starts the game
+- speed is 1
-    - it has 3 round each round 5 minutes
+- finishes after 3 minutes from start
-    - when a player win for the first round he/she get new feature :
+- No additional features
+    #### level two :
+- screen tells that level two starts
+- speed is 2 or 3
-        - the rectangle  size can be controled and maximized for 2 times when it felt risky
+- the winner can strech the player width using key for 3 times
-            - if the player finished the round and didn't use this feature at all it will not be available in the next round whether he won or not
-            - if the player use it for once , the other time can be save for the next round

-    - when a player win for the secound round he/she get new feature :
-       - hitting the ball in 10X speed for 2 times .
-            - if the player finished the round and didn't use this feature at all it will not be available in the next round whether he won or not
-            - if the player use it for once , the other time can be save for the next round

-- Future Goals :
+- the level finishes after 3 minutes

+  ### level 3

+### phase 3

-    - User Graphical interface
+- improve the user interface
 - players can enter their names
 - the winner can share the result into facebook
+- Refactore Code